benjamincrozat/content/posts/install-route-files-laravel.md

 php artisan install:api
 ```

-This command will create the *routes/api.php* file, but also install [Laravel Sanctum](https://laravel.com/docs/sanctum), create some migrations, and update your *User* model.
+This command will create the *routes/api.php* file, but also install [Laravel Sanctum](https://laravel.com/docs/sanctum), create some migrations, and add a *config/sanctum.php* file.

 And to publish the broadcasting channels routes file, use: